 - Staff and faculty members who experience these symptoms should contact their primary care physicians for guidance.

-Finally, the university encourages all students, faculty and staff to get a flu shot — if they have not already.
+Finally, if you have not had a flu shot, we encourage you to get one by going to any pharmacy where your health insurance will cover all or most of the cost.
 This is helpful because the symptoms of the virus and influenza are very similar.
-Members of the university community experiencing any flu-like symptoms, are urged to consider the effect on others’ health as well as their own and take the time needed to stay home, rest and recover.
+If you experience flu-like symptoms, please consider the effect on others’ health as well as your own and take the time needed to stay home, rest and recover.